Manage Account

 - Civil partnership certificate

 We don’t need to see original documents.
-We’ll accept copies which have been certified by a professional body, such as:
+We’ll accept copies which have been certified by a professional body, such as a:

 - Solicitor or notary